 Wait!
 We do have time!
 Meatballs are actually ridiculously easy and speedy to make.
 For real, guys.
 I don’t waste my energy on time-sucking recipes in the kitchen (as a busy working mom, I don’t have time for those kinds of meals).
 Meatballs come together as quickly as you can throw the ingredients into a bowl and preheat your oven.
 And then, while those bad boys cook to perfection, you can make a salad for dinner, or boil some whole grain pasta to enjoy the meatballs with, or pour yourself a nice glass of wine and put your feet up if you wish!
 You had a busy day, after all!

 When I make meatballs, I like to make a nice big batch.
 Why, you ask?
 Because why not go through the (minimal) effort of cooking these meatballs once and then be able to enjoy them for several meals to come?
 While these meatballs come together in just about 35ish minutes, they are also great to make for the times when you don’t have 35 minutes to spare.
 These suckers freeze like a dream if you need to stock up for an especially hectic week or they are wonderful to make during your meal prep so you can have some protein to throw into a dish at a moment’s notice.
 Meatballs are typically thought of as going with tomato sauce (they are amazing with my crockpot tomato sauce), but they are also incredibly versatile when just enjoyed as is!
-Throw them into a salad for a protein kick or over some jasmine or cauliflower rice for a quick meal.
+Throw them into a salad for a protein kick or over some jasmine rice for a quick meal.
 My daughter loves to have one plain meatball for lunch with her fruits and veggies, so they are kid approved too.
 Just one more quick family-friendly recipe that you can feel good about feeding to your beloved crew without challenging your sanity or patience in the kitchen.

 Makes about 24 meatballs